elenderg/PAL-1000/instruções de compilação.md

 `Destroy the monikettes. `

-218. EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "_a box's center_" which is an implicit reference to the function-routine "_To put a box's center into a spot.")
-A routine reference is a list of monikettes that refers to such a routine, and these are the routines we use to compile them:
+218. EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "`a box's center`" which is an implicit reference to the function-routine "`To put a box's center into a spot.`") A routine reference is a list of monikettes that refers to such a routine, and these are the routines we use to compile them:

 `To compile a routine reference given a rider:`